jaytlang-hopkins/freefocus/NEXT_STEPS_FOR_STUDY.md

 **Technical recommendations**:
 * :white_check_mark: *Let's make a `hal` _directory_ with its own `__init__.py` and then pick what device the user should input based on a command-line `--device` flag.*
-* Let's isolate out common code to open a full-screen window and shove a texture into it, since all two-three new ports will need that capability.
-This should be straightforward, especially if we drop `moderngl` and go full `pyopengl`.
+* :white_check_mark: *Let's isolate out common code to open a full-screen window and shove a texture into it, since all two-three new ports will need that capability.
+This should be straightforward, especially if we drop `moderngl` and go full `pyopengl`.*

 ## Recorder :camera_flash:
 We're going to be able to dump a lot of post-processing logic that we don't need